-Aftercare Treatment is a Must Have for Troubled Teens From Ferris, TX
+Residential Treatment Centers for Troubled Teens in Ferris, TX

 Ferris, TX -Settlement of the area began in the early 1870s.
 On September 28, 1874, a local family deeded approximately 100 acres of land to four trustees for the establishment of a town and railway station.
 Judge Justus Wesley Ferris of Waxahachie handled the transaction, and the community was named for him.
 Within ten years, Ferris had a population of 300 with a post office, gristmills, cotton gins, four churches, and a school.